 They forsook Yhwh and worshiped Baal and the Ashtaroth. wayyiḥar ʾap̱ Yhwh bᵉ Israel, and He handed them over to foes who plundered them.
 He surrendered them to their enemies on all sides, and they could no longer hold their own against their enemies.
 (Jud 2:13-14)

-Both examples fit the status relationship that we observed: The ʾāp̱ of X ḥōrê at Y because of what he did.
+Both examples fit the status relationship that we observed: The ʾāp̱ of X ḥārâ at Y because of what he did.
 The chain of causality described here would seem to be this: In the first text, Joseph’s master hears what his servant is accused of, and as a result wayyiḥar ʾap̱pô — that is, he feels anger, as a result of which he has Joseph put in prison.
 So too in the second text: The Israelites serve other gods, and as a result ḥārâ ʾāp̱ of Yhwh at Israel, that is, He was angry at them, and as an external expression of His anger He surrendered them to their enemies.

 Even though this understanding arises intuitively from many texts, there are not a few texts which are quite difficult to explain if we assume that ḥārâ ʾāp̱ denotes the emotion of anger.
 In what follows, I will discuss five examples of this kind.
 Based on these examples, I will advance an alternative suggestion: that ḥārâ ʾāp̱ signifies not an emotion but a category of action.
 Just as punishment and vengeance are neither emotions nor specific actions but rather designate the social and moral context of concrete actions in the framework of a specific relationship — so too I will seek to demonstrate that ḥārâ ʾāp̱ is the characterization of an exercise of power in response to words or deeds that are inappropriate in a particular power relationship.